2002 in Deep: Deep: 4th Impact

 Deep: 4th Impact was an event held on March 30, 2002 at the Aichi Prefectural Gymnasium in Nagoya, Japan.

 Results

 Deep: 5th Impact

 Deep: 5th Impact was an event held on June 9, 2002 at the Differ Ariake in Tokyo, Japan.

 Results

 Deep: clubDeep Ozon

 Deep: clubDeep Ozon was an event held on July 14, 2002 at the Club Ozon in Nagoya, Japan.

 Results

 Deep: 6th Impact

 Deep: 6th Impact was an event held on September 7, 2002 at the Ariake Coliseum in Tokyo, Japan.
+Going into his fight, Shoichi Ichimiya was the holder of the Ironman Heavymetalweight Championship, a comedic professional wrestling title promoted by Dramatic Dream Team (now DDT Pro-Wrestling) which is defended 24/7.
+As the result of his loss to Kazuki Okubo, Okubo was officially recognized as the champion by DDT.

 Results

 Deep: clubDeep Ozon

 Deep: clubDeep Ozon was an event held on November 10, 2002 at the Club Ozon in Nagoya, Japan.

 Results

 Deep: 7th Impact

 Deep: 7th Impact was an event held on December 8, 2002 at the Differ Ariake in Tokyo, Japan.